 Dental Soft Tissue Laser Procedures

-Soft tissue lasers can highly absorb water and haemoglobin, making them suitable to treat problems in the soft tissue.
+Soft tissue lasers can highly absorb water and hemoglobin, making them suitable for treating problems in the soft tissue.
 Likewise, the soft tissue lasers include Neodymium YAG with diode lasers.
 It helps in killing the bacteria in the mouth and helps reactivate the growth of the tissues.

 Some common soft tissue procedures include: